dhbalaji/docusauras-dhbalaji-blog/src/pages/quotes/index.md

 Be bold; make things happen!

-it is easiest to live with a decision if it is based on an earnest sense of right and wrong
+It is easiest to live with a decision if it is based on an earnest sense of right and wrong

 Courage is what takes over when confidence runs out.